Phoenix to Monument Valley: Exploring Utah's Historic Sites

 Uncover the history of Utah's canyon country and desert southwest.

-Southern Utah is unique in that much of it seems as raw, unspoiled and unexplored as it did hundreds of years ago.
-Put yourself in the shoes of the area’s first inhabitants and imagine their excitement and awe at the same views that stretch before you as you embark on this six-day road trip to the Monument Valley Region.
+Southeastern Utah is unique in that much of it seems as raw, natural and unspoiled as it did hundreds of years ago.
+You can share the same reverence for these places as the first pre-historic inhabitants and the modern-day Native Nations as you embark on this six-day road trip to the Monument Valley region.

-Heading north, you can live like the pioneers who settled this once-barren area at Bluff Fort.
+Heading north, you can live like the pioneers who settled at Bluff Fort.
 Or imagine what life was like farming in desert country at the well-preserved Gifford Homestead.
 Explore an ancient Ancestral Pueblo village or take a Jeep tour through the majestic Navajo lands of Monument Valley Navajo Tribal Park.
-Then, explore the ruins of an ancient Fremont Indian village rich with rock art sites and well-preserved artifacts.
+Then, explore the ruins of an ancient Fremont Indian village rich with pictographs, petroglyphs and well-preserved artifacts.

 Start: Drive roughly five hours northeast from Phoenix to Monument Valley Navajo Tribal Park.